Alexzihaohu/2021s1final/ccc.md

   - annotate it
   - or perform other operations on it
 - ...then you should make it a resource.

+#### SOA vs ROA

+- similar
+  - Much of the philosophy behind SOA applies to ROA,
+    - Standardized service contract
+      - Services adhere to a communications agreement, as defined collectively by one or more service-description documents.|Use defined twitter API|
+    - Service abstraction
+      - Beyond descriptions in the service contract, services hide logic from the outside world.|Twitter decide the API for you to use i.e. the rule how you can see inside through the Twitter, hide things which you have no access to
+    - Service autonomy
+      - Services have control over the logic they encapsulate.|you can have tweets older than 2 weeks than you really can't
+  - both uses HTTP for the communication between client and the resource
+- difference
+  - ROA is compared to SOA as a different (better) approach that can be used to support the definition and creation of services or service endpoints.
+  - ROA has no need to understand what methods mean or deal with complex WSDL.

 #### Mapping Actions to HTTP Method